 In Indiana, counseling students must complete a course in Contextual Dimensions in order to meet the educational requirements for licensure.
-To meet this requirement, the University counseling students in the state of Indiana are required to complete an additional course: COUN 710 (Clinical Supervision and Consultation for Community Mental Health).
+To meet this requirement, the University counseling students in the state of Indiana are required to complete an additional course: COUN 710 (Clinical Supervision and Consultation for Community Mental Health) for a total of 69 credits.